MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 ## The InterruptionsBot sample

 The sample used in this article demonstrates how to create a bot that uses LUIS and adaptive dialogs to achieve advanced LU concepts, including interruption handling.
 At any time during the conversation with the bot, the user can issue _help_ or _cancel_ commands to interrupt the current conversational flow.
+The InterruptionsBot sample has two adaptive dialogs and each dialog includes interruption handling that is specific to their conversation flow.

 ### RootDialog

-The RootDialog is the root or main dialog of this bot.
+The RootDialog is the root adaptive dialog of this bot.
 It is the parent of the only other adaptive dialog in this bot: [UserProfileDialog](#getuserprofiledialog).

 #### RootDialog Recognizer

 The first thing that happens when `rootDialog` is created is defining its recognizer.
 In this sample you will be using a LUIS adaptive recognizer.
 Instructions for getting your bot to work using the LUIS recognizer are detailed in the section [Setting up LUIS to work in your bot](#setting-up-luis-to-work-in-your-bot).

 Every adaptive dialog has its own recognizer, and all adaptive dialogs that use the LUIS recognizer can have one or more `.lu` files.
 This file is generally given the same name as the filename containing the dialog, with the `.lu` file extension, for example if the file hosting the dialog is named _RootDialog_, then the the .lu file will be _RootDialog.lu_.
 The .lu file is used exclusively by that dialog.
-For more
+For more information on `.lu` files, see the article [.lu file format][lu].

 In the `.lu` file you define the [intents][intents], [utterances][utterances] and [entities][entities] that are to be used in that dialog.
 If an adaptive dialog does not define a trigger to handle a particular intent, but one of its parent adaptive dialogs does, then the consultation mechanism lets the parent dialog handle the utterance.
 Once that process is complete, the user is returned back to where the conversation was before the interruption.